Company FAQs

 3How long does it take for supplies to be shipped?

-All supply orders are shipped via FedEx Flat Rate 2 Business day delivery.
-Supply orders requesting Overnight deivery must be received by 1:00 p.m.
-(EST) to be processed on the same business day.
+All supply orders are shipped via FedEx Flat Rate 2 Business Day delivery.
+Supply orders requesting overnight shipping will result in an additional charge.

 4What volume of supplies will I receive?